David W Ross

 After being scouted by a commercial acting agency David began auditioning for TV spots, and to his surprise, booking jobs.
 On set he fell in love with the process of filmmaking and found a new regard for acting and actors.

-Being so involved in the production of the film David was an integral part of the casting process.
-The lead cast for I Do were recognizable names, Jamie-Lynn Sigler, Alicia Witt and Maurice Compte, which were straight offers with no need to audition.
+Being so involved in the production of I Do David was an integral part of the casting process.
+The lead cast were recognizable names, Jamie-Lynn Sigler, Alicia Witt and Maurice Compte, which were, and are often, straight offers with no need to audition.
 But the rest of the cast were found the usual way with actors coming into the room and self taped submissions.
-David was able to read with most of the talent, spending a lot of time with his casting directors seeing how they work.
+David was able to read with most of the talent, spending a lot of time with his casting directors seeing how they work and how important the casting process is to the success of a film.

 After the success of I Do David began, once again, to focus on acting.
 Ross, like many of his actor friends in LA, was asked to submit a self tape for a pilot within the hour.
 With no one to read with the last thing he wanted to do was get his head bogged down with multiple apps to record audio of the other characters, film, edit and send before the deadline.
 He just wanted to do his work and send out the tape.
 Frustrated he wondered why there wasn’t an app for that and after some research he realized there wasn’t.

-Having been in commercial and theatrical acting for years, David called up casting director friends, asking them what they would want from an app that could tape, edit and deliver self tapes.
+Having been in commercial and theatrical acting for years, David called up casting directors he’d met and gone in for, asking them what they would want from an app that could tape, edit and deliver self tapes.
 After six months of R&D Slatable was released on the AppStore in July 2016.
 Since it’s release the app has been downloaded thousands of times by actors all around the world.
 With over 30,000 sessions to date, the app has helped cast film, TV and stage, from pilots to feature films to commercials.

 David continues to write screenplays, produce and act, with several projects in pre-production and production.